Ben Roethlisberger Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Season Stats

-- He's also helped out on the ground, with six rushing yards (0.6 ypg) on 11 carries.
+- He has tacked on six rushing yards on 11 carries, averaging 0.6 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Roethlisberger's matchup with the Bengals.